 Garden soil is heavy and dense.
-Hopefully it’s rich in organic matter that holds lots of water, so it will stay moist for a long time.
+Hopefully, it’s rich in organic matter that holds lots of water, so it will stay moist for a long time.
 Garden soil, however, is prone to compaction.
 Potting soil does hold water, but it also lets water drain easily.

 Potting soil is light and fluffy.
-Containers of potting soil will dry out faster than in-ground garden beds, but are less likely to become compacted over time.
+Containers of potting soil will dry out faster than in-ground garden beds but are less likely to become compacted over time.
 A bag of good potting mix is going to be a lot lighter than a same-sized bag of garden soil.
 There is a lot of air in a bag of potting soil!
 Potting mix that’s drenched with water will, however, start to get heavy.

 Nutrients are a finite resource in potting soil.
 Lack of nutrients can be a significant drawback of potting soil vs. garden soil.
 The carrots I grow in the ground are always tastier than those grown in potting soil.
-But, they do grow straighter in potting soil!
-There are lots of great ways to add nutrients like nitrogen to soil.
+But they do grow straighter in potting soil!
+There are lots of great ways to add nutrients like nitrogen to the soil.

 Potting soil is almost always sold in plastic bags.
 Small bags of potting soil often have re-sealable closures which are great for potting soil storage.
-Bigger bags are often made of thinner plastic and not as great for storage.
+Bigger bags are often made of thinner plastic and are not as great for storage.
 Large amounts of potting soil are sold in bales packaged in plastic film.

 Just be sure to investigate the actual composition of the soil, either by reading the package or researching what the soil you’re buying is actually made of.

 Garden soil is full of living organisms.
 Outdoor soil in the ground is home to bacteria, fungi, earthworms, bugs, and other living critters.
-The soil-food web is a key part of outdoor soil health.
+The soil food web is a key part of outdoor soil health.
 Life in the soil should be happily encouraged outdoors.

-Garden generally contains lots of seeds, some of which are viable and can germinate.
+Garden soil generally contains lots of seeds, some of which are viable and can germinate.
 This means weeds.
 Potting soil is meant to be sterile and completely free of weed seeds.
 Using potting soil means fewer weeds.

 Potting soil is so light that it’s best watered gently with a watering can.
 Garden soil is less likely to fly all over the place than potting soil is, so it can also be watered with a hose or overhead sprinkler.
 Both can be watered effectively with DIY drip lines.

 Potting soil is more expensive than garden soil.
-This is because potting soil has to be processed from mixture of different ingredients.
+This is because potting soil has to be processed from a mixture of different ingredients.
 Garden soil can just be dug up and sold with a bit of mixing.
-A bag of potting soil may be $5 to $25, depending on the brand, quality, et cetera.
+A bag of potting soil may cost $5 to $25, depending on the brand, quality, et cetera.

 Garden soil may not be much cheaper by the bag than potting soil, but it has the advantage of bulk discounts.
 A yard of garden soil is usually around $40-$50.
 So, you can fill a pickup truck bed with garden soil for fifty bucks, or you can buy three bags of potting soil for fifty bucks.
-If you need a lot of volume, cost will be a huge factor!
+If you need a lot of volumes, the cost will be a huge factor!

 Always ask questions to get to the root of where your soil is actually coming from.
 Was it mined sustainably by some you know just down the road?
 Or is it mostly made of composted cow poop from a giant feedlot a thousand miles away?
 It’s worth asking the question.

-Garden soil has a very wide range of characteristics like pH, salt content, and even metals.
+Garden soil has a very wide range of characteristics, like pH, salt content, and even metals.
 High-quality potting soil is much more tightly controlled.
 Potting mix is formulated to have specific characteristics for specific applications.
 While not every batch can be exactly the same, there should be a pretty narrow variability in decent potting soil.